ANNEX A TO SCC CONSTITUTION: SCC EQUALITY POLICY

 4.3.1 Harassment: Harassment can be described as actions, behaviour comments or physical contact that are unwelcome, inappropriate, un-reciprocated and objectionable or causes offence to the recipient.
 It may related to age, gender, racial group, disability, religion or belief, social status, sexuality or some other personal characteristic.

-4.3.1 The Club is committed to ensuring that its members and are able to conduct their activities in an environment that is free from harassment, intimidation or bullying.
+4.4.2 The Club is committed to ensuring that its members are able to conduct their activities in an environment that is free from harassment, intimidation or bullying.
+This includes cyber-bullying and abuse as well as face to face bullying.

-4.3.2 The Club regards discrimination and harassment or bullying as described above as gross misconduct and any member of the Club who discriminates against any other person will be liable to appropriate disciplinary action.
+4.4.3 The Club regards discrimination and harassment or bullying as described above as gross misconduct and any member of the Club who discriminates against any other person will be liable to appropriate disciplinary action.
+Any grievances can be raised with the welfare officer.
+(Shown on the committee page).

 5.1 A copy of this document will be available to all members of the Club.